OpenTermsArchive/engine/README.md

     }
   },
   "dataset": { // Release mechanism to create dataset periodically
-    "servicesRepositoryName": "Name of the services declarations repository", "versionsRepositoryURL": "GitHub versions repository where dataset will be published" }
+    "declarationsRepositoryName": "Name of the services declarations repository", "versionsRepositoryURL": "GitHub versions repository where dataset will be published" }
 }